Capital City

 Tunisian employees are entitled to one day of leave per month after completing an entire month of work.
 Annual paid leave is generally limited to 15 days per year.
 Employees receive additional paid leave days if their annual vacation is disrupted by sickness, accidents, or a public holiday.

-Expectant mothers in Tunisia are entitled to 30 days of paid maternity leave.
-An additional 15 days are granted if the employee faces illness or complications related to pregnancy.
+Expectant mothers in Tunisia are entitled to 3 months of paid maternity leave.
+An additional 1 month is granted if the employee faces illness or complications related to pregnancy.
 Maternity benefits are covered by social security.

 Fathers in Tunisia are granted one day of paid leave within the first seven days following the birth of their child.